 STEM in the Australian Public Service workforce

-STEM plays an important part in the Australian Public Service (APS) across a variety of STEM and non‑STEM roles.
+STEM plays an important part in the Australian Public Service (APS) across many STEM and non-STEM roles.

-The annual APS Employee Census provides data on workforce composition, including people working in STEM roles.
+The Australian Public Service Employment Database (APSED) compiles data on workforce composition, including people working in STEM roles, as well as diversity characteristics.

-Publicly funded research agencies (PFRAs) are APS agencies whose main focus is research.
-PFRAs typically employ a high proportion of STEM-qualified people.
+Publicly funded research agencies (PFRAs) are Commonwealth agencies which typically employ a high proportion of STEM-qualified people.

 APS workforce by role

-Compare numbers and employment levels of women and men working in the APS in STEM roles, non-STEM roles and health roles.
+You can use the following interactive data to compare numbers and employment levels of women and men working in the APS in STEM and health roles as well as non-STEM roles.

 Source: Australian Public Service Commission (unpublished)